Skip to main content

 3. Assign a TCP/IP port to the printer.

-The queue name in the LPR port can be used to automatically attach the print driver configuration profile to a queue.
+The queue name in the LPR port can be used to automatically attach the print driver set to a queue.
 If a queue with the same name already exists in MyQ, the profile is automatically assigned to it.
 This way you can instantly deploy or update the driver without further configuration.

 2. Test your configuration.